benscott/scratchpads-training/webforms/create.rst

 -  Add “Private annotations” as the new component name and select the “Textfield” type.
 Click the button.
 Check “Private”.
 Save.

 -  Click on the tab to have a look at your webform.
 For long forms you can add page breaks if needed.
 Log out of your Scratchpad and go to the webform page.
 You will notice that the “Private annotations” field is now hidden.

+The webform is ready to to be used so lets setup a way to monitor responses and analyse the results - see :doc:`/webforms/administer`.